Svelar Documentation

 5. Controllers & Routing - Request handling, resources, response objects

-6. Validation & DTOs - Form validation with Zod, contract schemas
+6. Validation & DTOs - Form validation with Zod or Valibot, contract schemas

 7. Authentication - Session, JWT, refresh tokens, API tokens, request signatures